Astros upgrade roster with trades for 1B Mancini, C Vázquez - WHIZ News

 Mancini has a $7.5 million salary this season as part of a contract that includes a $10 million mutual option for 2023 with a $250,000 buyout.

+Click wouldn’t specify what else he might be looking for before the deadline, but said there could be more moves.

+“It’s honestly a very difficult roster to upgrade, and that’s because our players have been playing so well and they put us in this position,” he said.
+“So we’re going to have to get creative.
+But we’ve got some irons in the fire… we’re working as hard as we can.
+We’ll get something done.”

-AP Baseball Writers Ron Blum and Stephen Hawkins contributed to this report.
+AP Baseball Writers Ron Blum and Stephen Hawkins and AP Sports Writer Jimmy Golen contributed to this report.